Your Ultimate Guide to Home Care Packages (HCP) Program (Updated 2019)

 What happens once you’re approved for a Home Care Package program?

-If your assessment is positive and you are eligible to receive a Home Care Package, you will then receive an approval letter (sample letter shown below) from My Aged Care informing you about the level of home care package that you are entitled to.
+If your assessment is positive and you are eligible to receive a Home Care Package, you will then receive an approval letter (sample letter shown below) from My Aged Care informing you about the level of a home care package that you are entitled to.

 You will then be put in a waiting list in the national priority system for Home Care Packages and will be contacted when a suitable package is available for you.
 Your waiting period will depend on the date you were granted approval and on your circumstances.